matsavage/dnd-latex-action/README.md

 * `root_file`

     The root LaTeX file to be compiled.
-This input is required.
+If unset, will run on all .tex files in the working_directory.

 * `working_directory`